ArthurSedek/multipdfchatapp/README.md

 ## Usage

-Certainly!
-Here's how you can modify the "Usage" section to include instructions on editing the configuration file:

-## Usage

 To use the Multi-PDF Chat App, you'll need to configure the application by editing the available configuration file.
 Follow these steps:

 1. **Configuration File Setup:**